deepanshu44/react-template/README.md

 git clone --single-branch https://github.com/deepanshu44/react-template;cd react-template;./script.sh
 ```

 The script will ask you whether you want javascript or typescript version.
-Just input `j` for javascript and `t` for typescript and press <code>Enter<code>.
+Just input `j` for javascript and `t` for typescript and press <code>Enter</code>.

 and finally to serve your newly created application, run:
 ```